NSO-developer/external-id-allocation/README.md

 then create an allocation request (the current example will just created a random integer, or you can test it with the ipam-server.py that you can find in test folder).
 The allocating service needs to be an existing instance.

-To test with an external request disable set use-random to False i.e
+To test with an external request, set use-random to False i.e

 ```
 set external-id-allocation use-random false